 ports, Windows users can use

-cygwin, but there are alternative distributions.
+cygwin, while Windows 10 integrates the Linux Bash Shell natively, but there are alternative distributions.
 The source code is available from GNU.org.
 If all else fails, employ the powers of the Internet to find a means of installing bash before you continue.

 With bash installed, we can run the binary to start the program.
 Before we do so, it's important to take note of the two distinct modes of operation that the bash shell supports:

 Apart from the source of the commands bash executes, these two modes of operation are very similar.
 For now, suffice it to say that if bash is asking you for a command to run, you're in interactive mode.
 If it's running commands stored in a file, it's running a script in non-interactive mode.